 Sniffling Virginia Students to Test Aspirin’s Effect on Colds

-Twenty University of Virginia medical students will be paid $275 each to be given colds and then be tested for five days to see if a medicine can affect the course or severity of the infection.
+The students, all enrolled in the school of medicine, will be paid $275 each to contract colds and then be tested to see if aspirin can affect the course or severity of the illness.

 ″Most people will catch colds from the amount of virus they are given,″ Mrs. Hsia said.

-Ten of the patients will receive daily two aspirin tablets, a total of 650 milligrams.
-The other 10 will receive placebos, or phony aspirin.
+Half of the test subjects will receive two aspirin daily, a total of 650 milligrams.
+The others will receive placebos, or phony aspirin.

-To assure that the patients are not exposed to any other virus, they will be housed alone in Charlottesville, Va., hotel rooms.
-Isolation will be so complete that food trays will left outside the room doors instead of delivered with the usual formality, Mrs. Hsia said.
+The students will be isolated during the five days of the experiment, each living alone in a Charlottesville, Va. hotel room.
+Contact will be so limited that food trays will be left outside the room doors instead of delivered with the usual room service formality.

-The isolation ends next Saturday and will include Thanksgiving.
-Mrs. Hsia said the students probably will receive turkey dinners to observe the day.
+The isolation will include Thanksgiving and end next Saturday.
+Mrs. Hsia said the students probably will receive turkey dinners to observe the holiday.
 But some may already be sick with colds by then.

-Mrs. Hsia said blood tests will be taken before, during and after the five- day experiment to determine the amount of interferon and other natural immunity cells produced by their bodies.
-The medical students used as the test subjects, she said, have been screened to assure that they have not been recently exposed to the virus used in the experiment.
+Blood tests taken before, during and after the experiment will determine the amount of interferon and other natural immunity cells produced in the bloodstreams of the students.
+The subjects, said Mrs. Hsia, have been screened to assure they were not exposed recently to the virus used in the experiment.

-Other data will be collected by symptom diaries kept by the students, a count of the tissues used and a measurement of the production of nasal mucous.
+The students will keep diaries on symptoms, count the tissues used and take measurements of the production of nasal mucous.

 ″These help determine how bad a person’s cold is,″ said Mrs. Hsia.

-Data from the test will take about a month to analyze, but if the results are encouraging there may be more ambitious experiments later.
+If the results from the studies are promising, there may be more ambitious experiments later.

-″Giving people rhinovirus that they inhaled is really just a model,″ said Mrs. Hsia. ″What really counts is ‘can the cold your kid picks up at a day care center be protected against?’
-If the data is encouraging, then we’ll do a community-acquired cold study.″
+″Giving people rhinovirus that they inhaled is really just a model,″ said Mrs. Hsia. ″What really counts is, ‘Can the cold your kid picks up at a day- care center be protected against?’
+If the data are encouraging, then we’ll do a community-acquired cold study.″

 Other researchers participating in the study are Dr. Allan Goldstein of George Washington University and Dr. Fred Hayden of the University of Virginia.